-Attention: After a SIM Switch the SIM Cover of the NB2810 router has to be mounted again and screwed to get IP40 protection class.
+Attention: After a SIM Switch the SIM Cover of the NB3701 router has to be mounted again and screwed to get IP40 protection class.

 5.2.
-Installation of the Cellular Antennas
+Installation of the Cellular Antenna

 For a reliable function of the NetModule router via the mobile network, the NetModule routers require a good signal.
 Use suitable remote antennas with extended cables to achieve an optimal location with a sufficient signal and to maintain the distances to other antennas (at least 20cm to each other).
-The antenna manufacturer's instructions must be observed Keep in mind that effects caused by Faraday cages such as large metal surfaces (elevators, machine housings, etc.), close meshed iron constructions and others may reduce signal reception significantly.
+The antenna manufacturer's instructions must be observed.
+Keep in mind that effects caused by Faraday cages such as large metal surfaces (elevators, machine housings, etc.), close meshed iron constructions and others may reduce signal reception significantly.
+The mounted antennas or antenna cables should be fixed with a wrench.